hpc4you/hpc4you.github.io/index.md

 Please wait a while (The waiting time depends on the network bandwidth), you would read on the screen,

-> The default root password please ...
+> Default root password for all slave nodes

-Please type the root password, then press enter.
+Please type the root password, then press the Enter key.

 For the rest of the questions, just press the Enter key.